Anti-nuclear movement: Criticism

 Attempts to reach political agreement on effective policies for climate change continue, and pro-nuclear environmentalists seek to reverse the traditionally anti-nuclear attitudes of environmentalists.
 Filmmaker Rob Stone's Pandora's Promise (2013) is a good example of this trend.

 Some environmentalists criticise the anti-nuclear movement for under-stating the environmental costs of fossil fuels and non-nuclear alternatives, and overstating the environmental costs of nuclear energy.
-Of the numerous nuclear experts who have offered their expertise in addressing controversies, Bernard Cohen at the University of Pittsburgh is likely the most frequently cited.
-In his extensive writings he examines the safety issues in detail.
-He is best known for comparing nuclear safety to the relative safety of a wide range of other phenomena.

 Anti-nuclear activists are accused of encouraging radiophobic emotions among the public.
-The War Against the Atom (Basic Books, 1982) Samuel MacCracken of Boston University argued that in 1982, 50,000 deaths per year could be attributed directly to non-nuclear power plants, if fuel production and transportation, as well as pollution, were taken into account.
+In The War Against the Atom (Basic Books, 1982) Samuel MacCracken of Boston University argued that in 1982, 50,000 deaths per year could be attributed directly to non-nuclear power plants, if fuel production and transportation, as well as pollution, were taken into account.
 He argued that if non-nuclear plants were judged by the same standards as nuclear ones, each US non-nuclear power plant could be held responsible for about 100 deaths per year.

 The Nuclear Energy Institute (NEI) is the main lobby group for companies doing nuclear work in the United States, while most countries that employ nuclear energy have a national industry group.
 The World Nuclear Association is the only global trade body.
 In seeking to counteract the arguments of nuclear opponents, it points to independent studies that quantify the costs and benefits of nuclear energy and compares them to the costs and benefits of alternatives.
 NEI sponsors studies of its own, but it also references studies performed for the World Health Organization, for the International Energy Agency, and by university researchers.